 The extra security comes with a price tag, which is where software solutions pull ahead.
 If you’re using no 2FA or relying on text messages and emails, then Authy or Google Authenticator are still upgrades.
 It’s not as secure as a hardware solution, but, for ultra-tight budgets, it’s better than nothing.

 It’s clear that hardware keys are a more secure and convenient method of 2FA.
 The only restricting factor is price.
 If you’re wallet doesn’t have the cash to shell out, go software, but if you can cough up the $50 or so, you should be using a hardware key.

 Two-factor authentication, for all the problems it has, is still better to have than not.
 We don’t recommend SMS or email verification, but a mobile-based application or U2F hardware key will work in securing your online accounts.

 Out of the options presented, we’d recommend YubiKey overall, with Authy taking a close second place.
 These two solutions are leaders in their respective areas and offer an extra layer of security and convenience at two different price points.

 2FA is only one step in security, though.
 There are a lot of different ways to keep yourself protected online, from secure cloud storage and online backup to using a VPN.
-Check out our lists of the best cloud storage, best online backup and best VPN to make sure you cover all your digital bases.
+Check out our lists of the online storage pricing comparison, best online backup and best VPN to make sure you cover all your digital bases.